-Our Third Century Initiative (TCI) program will bring new audiences to the Biological Station.
+Our Transforming Learning in the Third Century Initiative ("Transforming Learning") program will bring new audiences to the Biological Station.
 They will come from fields and disciplines not typically represented at environmental field stations.
 Their presence will diversify the conversations and research/teaching agendas housed in our lakeside community.
 And participants will have the types of immersive experiences which we excel at providing, but which may not be the norm in their areas of study.
 This cross-fertilization is integral to preparing a new generation of broadly-informed and highly-effective environmental problem solvers.

 We want to dramatically expand the breadth of our course portfolio.
 Historically, our curriculum has focused on biology, ecology and atmospheric-climate science.
 But we recognize that many fields beyond these are interested in and contributing to environmental problem solving.